alexanderbazo/Birdcam/Readme.md

 # BirdCam
-A JavaScript frontend to view MJPEG Streams and take screenshots.
-Developed for a local bird feeder webcam.
+A JavaScript frontend to view MJPEG Streams from a local bird feeder webcam.
+Supports creating of screenshots and playing sounds to chase away pigeons.

 ![Screenshot](/docs/sample.png)